jacopofar/clojure-for-the-brave/002_do_things/01_basics_data_structures.md

 Maps and Keywords
 ----
 Hash maps are provided natively without further libraries or imports, and their creation just look like Javascript or Python while the access is slightly different.
+Clojure also provide ordered maps but are not shown here.

 ```clojure
 user=> (get {:a 0 :d {:e 4}} :d)